 As we mentioned in our Wix pricing review, most users should be perfectly fine with the Combo plan, unless you want to set up an online store.
 It has all the features you need and lets you use a custom domain name.
 For ecommerce sites the best plan is either Business Basic or Business Unlimited, depending on your feature needs.
 It’s also worth noting that for paid plans there is a 14-days money-back guarantee.

 The Squarespace pricing is much more straightforward.
 There are only 4 plans, which you can purchase monthly or yearly.
 These include:

 - and Online Store Advanced ($49 a month)

 So if you are looking for a simple ad-free website with a custom domain name, you should compare Wix Combo to Squarespace Personal.
-You’ll note that Wix is slightly more expensive.
+You’ll note that both charge identical prices in USD.
 If ecommerce is your thing, the best choice is probably Wix Business Basic.
 Again, it’s the same price as Squarespace Online Store Basic, but there is an important difference: Wix doesn’t charge any transaction fees.

 Unfortunately, as noted in our full Squarespace pricing review, there is no free plan.
 Oh, and both website builders add a free domain name for the first year if you commit to at least a year.

 Winner: this round is a tie.
 Wix scores points for offering a free plan whereas Squarespace only offers a 14-day free trial.
 Should you ever stop paying for your website, your Squarespace site will vanish from the web.
 With Wix, you can still keep it in a free account, which is a big advantage.